The Birthplace

 Haunted by his lack of a proper education, Canova started to devote much of his time to reading and listening antique and modern literary classics on poetry, history, and critics, both in Italian and French.
 The sculptor, in fact, was not only used to read the chosen texts on his own, but he also loved to have someone read them out loud while he was working in his studio, so that he could always make the most of his time.
 The manifest result of this passion was the construction of a Turret, where the artist could dedicate himself to studying, that took place at the beginning of the 19th century.
 The building was designed for the purpose of collecting the numerous books he owned.
 The Turret represents a peculiar feature of the House and the Library it accommodates was once defined “extremely vast and renowned and open for the sake of the public”.
 In later life, the sculptor used the Turret as a place for meditation and reading.
 Today, this space houses the archive of Canovian busts.

-The artist’s studio inside the Turret on the top floor of the Birthplace
+The artist’s studio inside the Turret on the top floor of the Birth House

 Tempera Paintings

-The Birthplace hosts many tempera paintings on paper by Canova.
+The Birth House hosts many temperas on paper by Canova.
 Their peculiarity lies in the black background that takes inspiration from the Pompeian style.

-The tempera paintings were created by Canova during his stay in Possagno from 1798 to 1804, and in the following years they were engraved and printed many times.
-They represent muses with Greek philosophers and writers, dancers and Nymphs with amorini (winged gods similar to Cupids).
-This peculiar facet of Canova is unexpected, gentle, colorful, and slightly humorous.
-The figures are “fluid as reasoning and beautiful as if they were made by the Graces’ hands” and they perfectly evoke a feminine classicism.
+The temperas were executed by Canova during his stay in Possagno from 1798 to 1804, and in the following years were engraved and printed several times.
+They depict Dancers, Nymphs with Cupids, and Muses with Greek philosophers and writers.
+This particular facet of Canova is quite unexpected, gentle, colorful, and hints to a subtle humour.
+The figures are “fluid as are thoughts and beautiful as if they were made by the Graces’ hands” and they perfectly evoke a feminine classicism.

-A considerable group of tempera paintings takes inspiration from the theme of dance, that Canova loved deeply.
-Dance is strictly related to the most profound ambition of his poetry: if his artworks strive for ideal beauty, dance encompasses a view of the human body in constant elevation, breaking free through dynamism and rhythm.
-The variety of poses is extraordinary and the repertoire of gestures the artist invented can undoubtedly compete with the theater performances of his period.
+A considerable group of temperas takes inspiration from the theme of dance, that Canova loved deeply and is connected to his profound poetic: like his art tends to the ideal beauty, dance offers a view of the human body in constant elevation, breaking free through dynamism and rhythm.
+The variety of poses is extraordinary and the repertoire of gestures the artist came up with can undoubtedly compete with the theater performances of his period.

 Gypsotheca